Philadelphia 76ers: 2015–present

 A new version of the classic 76ers logo was unveiled for the 2015–16 season, featuring a slight tilt to the white basketball and a roundel featuring the city name and six stars.
 A secondary "Dribbling Ben Franklin" logo was also introduced.

 The home white, away blue and red alternate uniforms featured a mix of classic styles used in previous uniforms.
 The home white and away blue uniforms featured the 'PHILA' wordmark as homage to the late 1960s uniforms, while the red alternates featured the 'SIXERS' wordmark in tribute to the 1980s uniforms.
 Side stripes featuring seven stars on one side and six on the other pay homage to the 1970s uniforms, while the shoulder piping was a callback to the 1980s uniforms.
 The inscription 'PHILA TOUGH' is sewed on the bottom of all uniforms.

-The switch to Nike in 2017 saw the Sixers make some slight tweaks to their uniform set.
+The switch to Nike in 2017 saw the 76ers make some slight tweaks to their uniform set.
 The blue "Icon" uniform and the white "Association" uniform now feature a red drop shadow on the lettering, and the inscription 'Brotherly Love' replaced 'PHILA TOUGH' near the manufacturer's tag.
-The Sixers also released their new red "Statement" uniform, featuring a script "Sixers" wordmark, off-centered numbers and blue drop shadows.
+The 76ers also released their new red "Statement" uniform, featuring a script "Sixers" wordmark, off-centered numbers and blue drop shadows.
 Prior to the 2019–20 season the red uniforms were tweaked to feature a script "Phila" wordmark.